PRE-SYMPOSIUM 13 JUNE 2018

 The pre-symposium started with two presentations from the invited keynote speakers: Carsten Sørensen on: “Digital Transformation, Harnessing Unbounded Innovation” and Javier Revilla-Diez on: “Rural Innovation = Mission Impossible?
 Some Conceptual and Empirical.
 Insights from Germany”.
 Five presentations on different examples and perspectives of innovative development projects that have created or stimulated innovativeness and attractiveness in the region of Västra Götaland of Sweden, were then given by Sofie Allert, Swedish Algae Factory; Dr Anna- Karin Olsson and Dr Iréne Bernhard, University West; Hanna Blomdahl, Region Västra Götaland, Gothenburg, Magnus Lundin, Swedish Incubators & Science Parks, Stockholm and Maria Klingberg, Fyrbodals Hälsoakademi, Region Västra Götaland.
 Besides this, two panel discussions were held.
 The pre-symposium attracted more than 30 regional actors from the community of practice representing different firms, municipalities and authorities.

-This year The Region of West Sweden (Region of Västra Götaland) together with the University West arranged an afternoon seminar on 12th June, 13.00-16.00 at the Uddevalla Symposium.
+The Region of West Sweden (Region of Västra Götaland) together with the University West arranged an afternoon seminar on 12th June, 13.00-16.00 at Hotel Bohusgården, Uddevalla within the Uddevalla Symposium.
 Some of the keynotes - leading researchers - discussed challenges and policies with practitioners from West Sweden.

 Jöran Hägglund, State secretary at the Ministry of Enterprise, Energy and Communication at the Swedish Government, started the seminar and emphasized the importance of cooperation and argued that politicians, industry and academy have to work together also outside Sweden.